Delay-Tolerant Networking work:

 Now at Sourceforge.

 Saratoga is a fast data transfer protocol for hop-by-hop transfers on privately-owned networks - including dedicated sensor networks and the intermittently-connected networks used for delay-tolerant networking.
 Saratoga is intended for private dedicated point-to-point links, where packet loss is caused by errors and corruption, not by congestion.
-Saratoga was first developed at Surrey Satellite Technology Ltd to download remote-sensing imagery from satellites, but has found wider interest, including for radio astronomy's Square Kilometre Array.
+Saratoga was first developed over a decade ago at Surrey Satellite Technology Ltd to download remote-sensing imagery from satellites, but has found wider interest, including for radio astronomy's Square Kilometre Array.
 Watch the video describing history and development of Saratoga.

 Interplanetary Internet demonstrated from space using Saratoga